melphos/devops-junior-interview/README.md

 ![](img/vault-init-master-keys.png)

-**Anotate the root token**
+**Anotate the root token and unseal key**

-Anotate the root token generated on the last step of the wizard.
+Anotate the root token and unseal key generated on the last step of the wizard.
 Ex.;

 ![](img/vault-init-root-and-unseal-keys.png)